JozeSIMAO/AirBnB_clone_v2/README.md

-Project by Jose Simao and Believe Liphadzi
+Project by Joze Simao and Believe Liphadzi

 <center> <h1>HBNB - The Console</h1> </center>